cja5553/STEAM_games_and_anchoring/README.md

 Data was scrapped and gathered courtesy of STEAM API.
 Please refer and abide to their terms of use at all times.
 Refer to their terms of use here: https://steamcommunity.com/dev/apiterms

+Cite as: Alba, C., Walasek, L., Spektor M. "The role of default-displayed reviews in anchoring online reviewers: text evidence from STEAM video-games" Master's Dissertation.
+University of Warwick.